Looking for a freelancer or want to become one? Here are the most popular freelancer marketplaces ranked and reviewed.

 5. We Work Remotely

 As a freelancer, you have tons of alternatives to finding a job.
 We Work Remotely is another one that offers tons of programming, design, copywriting, marketing, sales, and other jobs.
-You can even apply to their newsletter, marking the category you are most interested in and have new jobs delivered straight to your inbox.
+You can apply to their newsletter, marking the category you are most interested in and have new jobs delivered straight to your inbox.
 Moreover, you can also browse the page to see what’s new or pick the category that fits your skills best.
 You can also search for full-time and contract opportunities.
 We Work Remotely also updates its archive of jobs pretty frequently, so check back often for more (or enjoy receiving newsletters and let them do the work for you).Visit We Work Remotely

 In short, Dribbble is a massive platform where designers and creatives from around the globe gather to share their masterpieces.
 In addition, Dribbble also decided to add a job board full of great opportunities.
 If you are particularly looking for design jobs, you can find many on Dribbble.
 You can browse by specialties, like graphics, mobile and web designer, illustrator, animator, and brand designer, to name a few.
 Also, you can pick the location, check remote works, and full-time jobs.
 But if you have something exclusive in mind, type in your keyword and hit enter.Visit Dribbble

 Startupers is a smaller, less popular freelance marketplace, still, it deserves inclusion.
-After all, this is the place where you may find jobs that are not available elsewhere.
+After all, this is where you may find jobs that are not available elsewhere.
 Also, Startupers – hence the name – focuses on startup jobs primarily.
 You can find anything from campaign strategist, client manager, and technical support to data analyst, AML investigator, and senior back-end engineer jobs, to name a few.
 There is no option to browse by category, but you can also type in your keyword and see what Startupers offers you.
 Do not forget to visit the platform frequently, as it updates its job board regularly.Visit Startupers

 8. Authentic Jobs